segmentio/segment-docs/src/personas/journeys/build-journey.md

 When you publish a journey, it becomes active.
 To publish a journey, click **Publish Journey** from the Journey Overview.
 You can also click **Publish Journey** in the bottom-right corner of the Journey Builder.

 > info ""
-> Once published, select portions of a Journey are uneditable.
+> Once published, you cannot edit select portions of a Journey.
 For more information, see the difference between Draft and Published journeys below.

 ### Draft Journeys